MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 MSAL.NET operates with two types of token caches - **user** and **application**.

-The **application token cache** which holds access tokens for this application.
+The **application token cache** holds access tokens for this application.
 It's maintained and updated silently when calling [AcquireTokenForClient](xref:Microsoft.Identity.Client.ConfidentialClientApplication.AcquireTokenForClient(System.Collections.Generic.IEnumerable{System.String})).

 The **user token cache** holds ID tokens, access tokens, and refresh tokens for accounts MSAL.NET interacts with.
 It's used and updated silently if needed when calling [AcquireTokenSilent](xref:Microsoft.Identity.Client.ClientApplicationBase.AcquireTokenSilent(System.Collections.Generic.IEnumerable{System.String},Microsoft.Identity.Client.IAccount)).
 It is updated by each token acquisition method, with the exception of [AcquireTokenForClient](xref:Microsoft.Identity.Client.ConfidentialClientApplication.AcquireTokenForClient(System.Collections.Generic.IEnumerable{System.String})) which only uses the application cache.